Sobriety Starts Here

 Adjusting to sobriety can feel confusing and overwhelming.
 By creating a consistent schedule, you are providing yourself with predictability and structure.
 Setting up a daily routine that includes activities integral to your sobriety.

-Meditating can be frustrating and confusing at first, but it can also be a powerful tool in staying sober.
+Meditating can be frustrating and confusing at first, but it can also be a powerful tool for staying sober.
 If you are new to meditating and require some guidance.
 It is crucial to remember that sobriety is a lifelong journey and some days will be easier than others.
 Finding ways to cope with the more challenging days is essential in safeguarding your sobriety.

 90 Days Sober